 Santa Monica is the perfect beach town.
 More so than adjacent Malibu or Venice Beach, Santa Monica manages the ideal balance of seaside charm and coastal sophistication.
 This makes it an entirely attractive travel destination.
 At just 8.3 square miles, you’ll find Santa Monica to be very walkable, yet with a laid-back warmth to it.

 The city also offers plenty to do.
 Your itinerary can be as complex or as simple as you wish—fill your days with museum-hopping and world-class shopping, or relax on the beach and watch the world go by.
-Here are some of the top activities and attractions in Santa Monica.
+Here are some of the top Santa Monica attractions and activities.

 SANTA MONICA BEACH